Airport Guide

 While both pre-booked car service and rideshare provide direct-to-terminal transport (bypassing the AirTrain issue), pre-booked service offers advantages during the construction period:

-As of early 2026, weekday AirTrain service is replaced by shuttle buses during the construction period (approximately January 15 through late May 2026).
-Weekend service may operate normally.
+As of January 15, 2026, weekday AirTrain service (Mon–Fri, 5 AM–3 PM) is replaced by shuttle buses as part of a $3.5 billion replacement project expected to complete around 2030.
+Weekend and evening service may operate normally.
 Check njtransit.com for the latest schedule.

 No. Car service pickup at each terminal (Terminal A, B, and C) operates at the curbside level, completely separate from the AirTrain infrastructure.
 Your chauffeur picks you up at the designated ground transportation area as usual.